 Every successful Rotary district is comprised of strong people that are part of the district leadership team and it is no different in Rotary District 7610.
 This team includes the District Governor, Governor-Elect, and District Governor Nominee.
 These leaders along, with past and future leaders that include assistant governors, district committee chairs, and past governors help our district thrive.

-Rene’ Laws, District Governor Nominee 2023-2024
+Rene’ Laws, District Governor 2023-2024

-Amelia Stansell, District Governor Nominee-Designate 2024-2025
+Amelia Stansell, District Governor Elect 2024-2025

-Outside of work and Rotary, Amelia is active in her community currently serving on the Fauquier County Chamber of Commerce Board, Mason Enterprise Center Advisory Board and the U.S. Global Leadership Coalition’s Virginia Leadership Council.
+Outside of work and Rotary, Amelia is active in her community serving on the Fauquier County Chamber of Commerce Board, Mason Enterprise Center Advisory Board and the U.S. Global Leadership Coalition’s Virginia Leadership Council.
 Her hobbies include travel, cooking and gardening.
 Additionally, she is active in her church, which she attends with her husband, Troy, and daughters Amelia Grace and Bitsy.
 They live in Warrenton with their crazy orange tabby cat, Butchie.